mingyuanzhou/SiD/README.md

 ### Distilling EDM

 Once the environment is activated, you can start training by running the provided scripts or modules.
+Adjust the --batch-gpu parameter according to your GPU memory limitations.
 Here are examples for each method:

 - **SiD:**
   ```bash